The Hatfield House paintings by Marcus Gheeraerts II

 I did not know who he was and after standing speechless for a long time he made his remark that 'if this was in a public building nobody would ever hire me again' since Marcus was better at technique.
 Mercury, arsenic and lead in the paints had destroyed Annibale fine hand control.
 (Like most painters Annibale often licked paint brushes to get a sharp point whereas Marcus's father who was a painter taught him never too.
 Hence his nerves were never poisoned and his paintings never suffered.)

 Then Annibale asked about a empty part of the ceiling and then if he could paint it.
 I thought either he knew what he was doing or if he was faking then I could paint it over later.
-Then he bent over and was picking up paintbrushes when Marcus's assistant introduced himself and in return received a 'Hello, my name in Annibale'.
+Then he bent over and was picking up paintbrushes when Marcus's assistant introduced himself and in return received a 'Hello, my name is Annibale'.

 I thought, 'Shit!
 That's the man who took Bacchic Art to the extreme and he's the man whose work I am copying' so I snuck out of the room to regain my breath.

 I can't recall how many of the murals he painted though.
 I think I'll be able to figure it out when I see them.
 I'll try to remember but I do know he painted at least part of one ceiling and also recall that I had to show his son where the bathroom was.
 Then I took him to where other boys his age were playing.
+In subsequent years Annibale's best student came in his place (Annibale had died).

 I also remember being quite fond of Annibale, much to my husband's strange dismay.
 Annibale wasn't physically attractive at all which made it even worse for Robert to deal with.
 In fact he was almost an invalid due to his chronic misery and dismal outlook due to all the plague deaths.
 He was also very unkempt and he had almost half starved to death from neglect but I am always attracted to creative people and he was something else.
 His vast number of different painting styles were what still amazes me even in this life.